Saw Mill Run Creek

 The Seldom Seen Arch

 Despite the problems with pollution and flooding, and the development along the course of Saw Mill Run, the creek's landscape also contains some wonderful scenic architecture.
-The Seldom Seen Arch, a stone arch bridge along Saw Mill Run Boulevard near Woodruff Street, is one of these locations.
-Built in 1903 as part of the Wabash Pittsburgh Terminal Railway, the Seldom Seen Arch is on the List of Pittsburgh History and Landmarks Foundation Historic Landmarks.
+The Seldom Seen Arch, a decorative stone arch bridge along Saw Mill Run Boulevard near Woodruff Street, is one of these locations.
+Built in 1903 as part of the Wabash Pittsburgh Terminal Railway, the Seldom Seen Arch is on the list of Pittsburgh History and Landmarks Foundation Historic Landmarks.

 A sign near the arch reads: "Beechview-Seldom Seen Greenway - Est. by the City of Pittsburgh July 15, 1985 - Dedicated to the memory of Edward E. Smuts, whose vision and enthusiasm inspired the Greenway Program to preserve Pittsburgh's wooded hillsides.
 Twenty-two acres of this greenway given as a living memorial by the Western Pennsylvania Conservancy in tribute to Mr. Smuts."

 Life has also returned to the creek.
-Fish, birds and small reptiles and amphibians now call the creek home, not just along the Seldom Scene greenway, but all along the Saw Mill Run Corridor.
+Fish, birds and small reptiles and amphibians now call the creek home, not just along the Seldom Seen greenway, but all along the Saw Mill Run Corridor.
 This improvement is an ongoing process, with several major upcoming initiatives as part of an integrated watershed management plan.

 <Historical Facts> <> <Brookline History>